-5.1.
+4.1.
 Preliminary Remarks

-- (1) Based on the Remuneration Rules, this Group Policy stipulates certain responsibilities and delegates certain tasks to either the Supervisory Board (or any other supervisory body competent according to applicable law or the articles of association), a respective committee established by the Supervisory Board for remuneration or different control functions. - (2) The overall general responsibility of the members of the management board of SBAG and of each Subsidiary for compliance with applicable laws remains unaffected.
+- (1) Based on the Remuneration Rules, this Policy stipulates certain responsibilities and delegates certain tasks to either the Supervisory Board (or any other supervisory body competent according to applicable law or the articles of association), a respective committee established by the Supervisory Board for remuneration or different control functions. - (2) As a middle-complex institution, SBHU would need to establish a Remuneration Committee acc. to SBEU Group Remuneration Policy.
+But based on Hpt (CCXXXVII / 2013) only in case of exceeding market share of 5% regarding balance sheet, it is necessary to establish a Remuneration Committee.
+Thus SBHU can apply the neutralization for the requirement to establish a Remuneration Committee.
+The functions of the Remuneration Committee are fulfilled by the Supervisory Board.
+Its tasks are listed at point 4.4. - (3) The examination regarding establishment of Remuneration Committee has to be repeated once in every year during the review of the remuneration policy; - (4) The overall general responsibility of the members of the management board of SBHU for compliance with applicable laws remains unaffected.

-5.2.
+4.2.
 Control Functions

-- (1) Human Resources of SBAG and of the Subsidiaries ("HR Department") shall have the responsibility of remuneration policies and practices as well as the remuneration process and can, thus, be seen as the responsible expert department for remuneration.
+- (1) Human Resources of SBHU ("HR Department") shall have the responsibility of remuneration policies and practices as well as the remuneration process and can, thus, be seen as the responsible expert department for remuneration.
 Thereby HR Department drives the process and co-ordinates all involved stakeholders.
 Respective departments (Risk Management, Compliance, Legal, Controlling, etc.) are asked to deliver their inputs, which cannot be solved by HR without requested information.
 In this respect HR Department is responsible for the submission of all applications as well as for the annual review of the Remuneration Policy.
-In addition, HR Department is responsible for the annual Identified staff assessment and as well as the proportionality self-assessment. - (2) HR Department is responsible for the Identified staff assessment at least once a year (c.f. point hereof) and does thereby ensure that all relevant committees and functions are actively involved in line with their responsibilities, in accordance with their respective role and also on an ongoing basis. - (3) In connection with remuneration policies and practices the risk management function shall be required to: - a) assist and inform on the definition of suitable risk-adjusted performance measures (incl. expost adjustment); - b) assess the effect of variable remuneration structure on the institution's risk profile and culture; and - c) validate and assess risk adjustment data as well as be invited to attend the meetings of the Supervisory Board. - (4) In connection with remuneration policies and practices the Legal&Compliance function shall be required to: - a) verify whether the remuneration policy complies with legislation, regulations, internal policies and risk culture; and - b) report identified compliance risks and issues of non-compliance to the Management Board and the Supervisory Board. - (5) In addition to the above mentioned Risk Management as well as Compliance Function shall have the possibility to provide input into setting of bonus pool, performance criteria and remuneration awards where they have concerns regarding the impact on staff behavior, adherence to the Code of Conduct and other internal policies and the riskiness of the business undertaken.
-Therefore, HR shall provide the mentioned functions with all the relevant elements. - (6) To ensure the cooperation of control functions SBAG and all banking Subsidiaries have to establish the CRD Committee meant as a platform for cooperation of all functions/departments involved in topics related to regulation on remuneration under the guidance of HR Department as responsible expert department. - (7) HR Department shall be responsible for annualy updating the Remuneration policy.
-Thereby HR Department drafts the Policy and submites the draft to CRD Committee.
-Upon internal alignment the document is presented to International Network Departments of Sberbank of Russia, and afterwards submitted to Supervisory Board or equivalent committee for approval. - (8) Details on the review of the governance process can be found in point 5.5 hereof.
+In addition, HR Department is responsible for the annual Identified staff assessment and as well as the proportionality self-assessment. - (2) HR Department is responsible for the Identified staff assessment at least once a year (c.f. point hereof) and does thereby ensure that all relevant committees and functions are actively involved in line with their responsibilities, in accordance with their respective role and also on an ongoing basis. - (3) In connection with remuneration policies and practices the risk management function shall be required to: - a) assist and inform on the definition of suitable risk-adjusted performance measures (incl. expost adjustment); - b) assess the effect of variable remuneration structure on the institution's risk profile and culture; and - c) validate and assess risk adjustment data as well as be invited to attend the meetings of the Supervisory Board. - (4) In connection with remuneration policies and practices the Legal&Compliance function shall be required to:

+- a) verify whether the remuneration policy complies with legislation, regulations, internal policies and risk culture; and - b) report identified compliance risks and issues of non-compliance to the Management Board and the Supervisory Board. - (5) In addition to the above mentioned Risk Management as well as Compliance Function shall have the possibility to provide input into setting of bonus pool, performance criteria and remuneration awards where they have concerns regarding the impact on staff behavior, adherence to the Code of Conduct and other internal policies and the riskiness of the business undertaken.
+Therefore, HR shall provide the mentioned functions with all the relevant elements. - (6) To ensure the cooperation of control functions SBHU has to establish the CRD Committee meant as a platform for cooperation of all functions/departments involved in topics related to regulation on remuneration under the guidance of HR Department as responsible expert department.